 Want Us To Contact You?

-Minors in Missouri may be charged with a couple different crimes for operating a motor vehicle while intoxicated.
-For one, underage individuals (under the age of 21) who have been arrested or stopped while possessing a blood alcohol content (BAC) of .02% or more could face a range of penalties.
+In Missouri, underage individuals (under the age of 21) who have been arrested or stopped while possessing a blood alcohol content (BAC) of .02% or more may face a range of penalties.
 A first offense for underage driving while intoxicated (DWI) is a Class B misdemeanor.

-Additionally, a Missouri underage driver could also face charges for being a minor in possession (MIP) if they are operating a motor vehicle while:
+An underage driver may also face charges for being a minor in possession (MIP) if they are operating a motor vehicle while:

 - purchasing or attempting to purchase any intoxicating liquor;